whereyoustood/whereyoustood.github.io/README.md

 We specifically need your help to:

 1) Select prominent people (and their contact details) to research.
-You can share suggestions as direct messages, or comments under relevant posts on Mastodo.
+You can share suggestions as direct messages, or comments under relevant posts on Mastodon.

 2) Politely approach these people, by email or otherwise.
 We can provide email templates to help.